Kim Chegap: Birth and education

-Official career during Myeongjong reign
+Early career

 Kim Chegap began his official career in 1554 with his appointment as Assistant Proofreader at the Office of Special Advisors.
 In the following year, he was promoted to Proofreader within the same office and subsequently served in various positions, including Assistant Section Chief at the Ministry of War and Magistrate of Okcheon.

 In 1566, he was dispatched to Busan as a Commissioner for Refreshing the Envoy, where he received a diplomatic delegation from Japan.
 Upon his return, he was appointed Music Instructor at the Royal Confucian Academy.
 In 1567, he was appointed Magistrate of Namyang.

-Official career during Seonjo reign
+Career during Seonjo reign

 In 1573, Kim Chegap assumed the post of Fourth Censor at the Office of the Censor-General.
 In the autumn of 1578, Kim was promoted to the senior third rank and appointed Second Deputy Director of the Privy Council (Chunch'ubu).

 In the same year, he was selected as Royal Gift Convoy and was charged with delivering a tribute of fifty horses to Ming court.
 He successfully transported the horses from the Seoul to Beijing without incident.
 In recognition of his service, Wanli Emperor awarded him four rolls of silk and a horse.
 In the following year, King Seonjo presented him with government-produced liquor and a tiger-skin blanket, and appointed him Sixth Royal Secretary of the Royal Secretariat, Royal Secretariat.

 Later, Kim Chegap served as magistrate of Haeju and later of Jinju.
 During his tenure in Jinju, he earned recognition for stabilizing civil administration and effectively curbing the influence of powerful local lineages.
 His accomplishments in regional governance are documented in his collected writings, Ŭijaeyugo.

 In 1581, Kim was appointed to several high-ranking posts, including Right Assistant Royal Secretary, Chief Censor, and Provincial Governor of Chungcheong.
 The following year, in 1582, he was appointed Provincial Governor of Hwanghae, where he oversaw all aspects of provincial administration.